She's undocumented and in med school. Now what?

 DACA set the stage for Chang to pursue her goal of practicing medicine.
 She's now one of about 70 DACA-status students studying at med schools in the US, according to the Association of American Medical Colleges.

-But Chang, like other students who spoke with CNN, worries that Trump's crackdown on illegal immigration could threaten the program -- and their career aspirations.
+But Chang, like other students who spoke with CNN, worries that President Trump's crackdown on illegal immigration could threaten the program -- and their career aspirations.

 "If DACA gets eliminated and not replaced by anything, I will have to put my dream on hold," said Gloria Rinconi, a DACA recipient and biology major at Richland College in Dallas who decided to pursue medicine as she watched her mother, who also is undocumented, battle breast cancer.